Setting SMART goals and objectives gives you a clear path forward.

 Step 4: Set milestones

-If you have a large goal that will take more than a year to accomplish, set milestones that you can aim to achieve along the way.
+If you have a large goal that will take more than a year to accomplish, set milestones that you can achieve along the way.
 For instance, if you need to generate $3,000 to achieve your goal then you set $1,000 milestones every six months to make sure you stay on track.

 Step 5: Start the work, measure your progress

 Now that you have your goal set, you can start working.
 Make sure to keep track of your progress; this will help you stay motivated.
 And don’t feel bad about celebrating small victories!
-Measuring your progress lets you see that you’re actually moving forward.
+Measuring progress lets you see that you’re actually moving forward.
 Each time you hit a milestone, it will give you that much more motivation to aim for the next milestone.

 3 SMART Goal Tips